FDA-AI/FDAi/README.md

 The goal of this monorepo is to acheive maximum interoperability and minimum duplication of effort between the various projects in the digital health ecosystem.

+## Why a monorepo?

 Let's get one thing clear.  **A monorepo is not a monolith**.

-In fact, a well-designed monorepo helps to avoid the creation of monolithic applications by providing maximum visibility and reusability between UI components, analytical tools and models, and API documentation/libraries.
+In fact, a well-designed monorepo helps to avoid the creation of monolithic applications by providing maximum visibility and reusability between:
+- UI components
+- Analytical tools and models
+- API documentation/libraries
+- Data transformation pipelines

 This allows us to easily share code and data between projects.

-If you want to read more about monorepos, here are some useful links:
+**But won't this be a massive dependency to use in other projects?**

+Hell, no. Libraries and components can automatically be published to NPM and consumed by other projects.
+So if you only need one library, you don't need to install the entire monorepo.
+And if you need to make a change to a library, you can do so in the monorepo and publish the new version to NPM.

+### More Info on Monorepos

 - [Monorepo in Git](https://www.atlassian.com/git/tutorials/monorepos)
 - [Monorepo != monolith](https://blog.nrwl.io/misconceptions-about-monorepos-monorepo-monolith-df1250d4b03c)